-arrow-up1410arrow-down1external-linkGen Z males twice as likely as baby boomers to believe wives should obey husbandswww.theguardian.comreturn2ozma@lemmy.world to A Boring Dystopia@lemmy.world · 2 days agomessage-square164linkfedilinkfile-text
+arrow-up1417arrow-down1external-linkGen Z males twice as likely as baby boomers to believe wives should obey husbandswww.theguardian.comreturn2ozma@lemmy.world to A Boring Dystopia@lemmy.world · 1 month agomessage-square169linkfedilinkfile-text

-minus-squareGuy Ingonito@reddthat.comlinkfedilinkarrow-up1·13 hours agoI guess it’s the difference between a child who lived in poverty suddenly getting rich versus a child born into wealth
+minus-squareGuy Ingonito@reddthat.comlinkfedilinkarrow-up1arrow-down1·1 month agoI guess it’s the difference between a child who lived in poverty suddenly getting rich versus a child born into wealth

-minus-squareGuy Ingonito@reddthat.comlinkfedilinkarrow-up1·10 hours agoAnd my point is that you aren’t qualified to make that statement because you’re too young to remember a world without Pokemon
+minus-squareGuy Ingonito@reddthat.comlinkfedilinkarrow-up1arrow-down1·1 month agoAnd my point is that you aren’t qualified to make that statement because you’re too young to remember a world without Pokemon

 I guess it’s the difference between a child who lived in poverty suddenly getting rich versus a child born into wealth